MithrilJS/mithril.js/docs/mithril.component.md

 A component is said to be stateless when it does not store data internally.
 Instead, it's composed of [pure functions](http://en.wikipedia.org/wiki/Pure_function).
 It's a good practice to make components stateless because they are more predictable, and easier to reason about, test and troubleshoot.

-Instead of copying arguments to the controller object and then passing the controller object to the view (thereby creating internal state in the component), it is often desirable that views update based on the current value of arguments passed to a component.
+Instead of copying arguments to the controller object and then passing the controller object to the view (thereby creating internal state in the component), it is often desirable that views update based on the current value of arguments initially passed to a component.

 The following example illustrates this pattern: